Valencia bistro table at golden hour with a silver shamrock cufflink on a folded linen napkin

 Can I access Spanish public healthcare?

 Yes.
 As an EU citizen with registered residency, you can register at a Spanish Centro de Salud and receive full public healthcare.
 Bring your EU registration certificate and NIE.
-Many Irish expats also take out a supplementary private plan (€80–120/month) for quicker specialist access.
+Many Irish expats also take out a supplementary private plan (80 to 120 euros per month) for quicker specialist access.

 What is the NIE and do I need one?

-The NIE (Número de Identificación de Extranjero) is your Spanish tax and identification number.
+The NIE (Numero de Identificacion de Extranjero) is your Spanish tax and identification number.
 You'll need it to rent a flat, open a bank account, buy a car, and pay taxes.
-The process is free — book an appointment at the National Police station (Comisaría) with your passport and proof of address.
+The process is free.
+Book an appointment at the National Police station (Comisaria) with your passport and proof of address.

 Can I exchange my Irish driving licence in Spain?